You have probably been eating Kale chips as a salad, in burgers, or something else.

 In a review published in the National Library of Medicine, a research was conducted and people who consumed food with high Vitamin C had 50% less chance of catching common cold.

 However, that percentage goes up to 80% when it comes to pneumonia.
-You can now enjoy Kale, knowing it keeps you safe from different diseases.
+You can now enjoy Kale, knowing its vitamin keeps you safe from different diseases.

 6. Makes your Bones Stronger